 Design engineer professional indemnity insurance

 If you make errors that result in financial losses for your client, engineering insurance protects you against such claims.
 This is why you should consider getting architects and engineers professional liability insurance policy for your engineering business.

-Professional liability insurance for engineers is essential for your business.
+Professional liability insurance or errors and ommissions insurance for engineers is essential for your business.
 Professional indemnity insurance for engineers covers your company against lawsuits that a third party might file against you.
 This could be as a result of damages due to your professional wrongdoing.